Information for Families

 Will my child’s information be kept private?

 Yes, all collected information will be confidential and private.
-Only professionals working on your child’s death such as the medical examiners and approved researchers will have access to the information.
+Only people working on your child’s death such as the medical examiners, SDY Case Registry staff, and approved researchers will have access to the information.
 All individuals involved sign a confidentially form stating they will not share that information with any other person or organization.

 How much will it cost my family to join the SDY Case Registry?